-Speaking of the devil, or as one of the local Democrats like to call him Smiley, it’s telling that when the subject of ALEC came up in a conversation after last April’s Clown Hall meeting which Ferrell, Senator Garrett and Reeves hosted in Louisa, he immediately chimed “I’m not a member of ALEC, my wife won’t let me spend that much time away from home.”
+Speaking of the devil, or as one of the local’s like to call him Smiley, it’s telling that when the subject of ALEC came up in a conversation after last April’s Clown Hall meeting which Ferrell, Senator Garrett and Reeves hosted in Louisa, he immediately chimed in “I’m not a member of ALEC, my wife won’t let me spend that much time away from home.”

-Too bad no one thought to ask him, “so why are you following Speaker Howell’s and ALEC’s agenda so closely?”
-For the rest of us a better question might be who is ALEC and what do they really want?
+Too bad no one thought at the time to ask him, “Is that why you are following Speaker Howell’s and his ALEC’s agenda so closely?”
+For the rest of us a better question iswho is ALEC and what do they really want?

-Prior to this meeting, AFP had been robo-calling Chesterfield residents, urging them to oppose this increase in the county’s proposed budget.
+Prior to this meeting, AFP alledgely had been robo-calling Chesterfield residents, urging them to oppose this increase in the county’s proposed budget